 - Social media accounts for the district and all 10 schools.

-- Media releases to local newspapers.
+- Media releases to local newspapers, TV and radio.

 In addition, our schools use newsletters and other printed materials sent home with students, electronic communications, and other means specific to each school.